 We’ve all seen this type of leverage.
-Heck, we’ve probably all run them at one time or another.
+Hell, we’ve probably all run them at one time or another.
 I have.

-The problem is, they don’t tend to work very well.
-Breaking down the mechanics, you are basically asking someone to do some work on your behalf, provide contact details to you, and possibly buy your product, in order to go into a draw to win one big prize that they really don’t think they have a chance of winning.
-It’s true that some prizes are more compelling than others, and it is possible to get big participant numbers, but my experience is that is not the norm.
+The problem is, they don’t tend to work very well – not to get entries, and not to drive incremental sales.
+Breaking down the mechanics, you are basically asking someone to do some work on your behalf, provide contact details to you, which they believe you’ll probably abuse, and possibly buy your product, in order to go into a draw to win one big prize that they really don’t think they have a chance of winning.
+It’s true that some prizes are more compelling than others, and it is possible to get big participant numbers, but my experience is that is far from the norm.
 Whether you intend it to be or not, this approach is inherently selfish, and your increasingly cynical consumers can see that.

 Best practice sponsors subscribe to the idea that sponsorship should be win-win-win.
 That is, the sponsor wins, the property wins, and the target market wins, with small meaningful wins for all or most of a target market, not the chance to win one thing for one person.
 Those “wins” can be functional, emotional, or a combination of both.
 Do this, and your target markets will see that you do understand the experience and are taking steps to amplify the good stuff or fix the bad stuff.
 That is the ultimate in respecting the event experience.

 Leverage programs should definitely be multi-faceted.
-What they should not be is complicated.
+What they shouldn’t be is complicated.

 Following on from point 4, your interaction with target markets should be as simple as possible.
-Don’t make people go through more steps or jump through more hoops than absolutely necessary to get their third “win”.
+Don’t make people go through more steps, or jump through more hoops, than absolutely necessary to get their third “win”.
 Don’t make them part with personal information unless absolutely necessary.
-Your goal is to change people’s perceptions and change their behaviours.
+Your goal is to change people’s perceptions, change their behaviours, and increase brand alignment.
 Email addresses are not generally requisite for that.

 Keep it clean.
 Keep it streamlined.
 Make it easy.